Best Cities for Retirees in New York

 For retirees, healthcare access and tax friendliness are non-negotiable.
 New York's health score of 74/100 reflects strong medical infrastructure β life expectancy here is 79.1 years, above the national average.
 On the tax front, the overall burden stands at 13.56% of income.
 The 14.78% income tax rate is worth factoring into retirement income projections.
 Property taxes run 1.64% (effective rate), which is above average and can meaningfully affect housing costs for homeowners on fixed incomes.

 At $576,000, median home prices are above the national average β retirees relocating from lower-cost areas may face sticker shock.
-Safety is worth researching at the local level β the statewide safety score of 58/100 suggests some areas perform better than others.
+The state's safety profile is reassuring, with a safety score of 66/100.
 Community amenities like restaurants, cultural venues, and social organizations score well, suggesting an engaged and active retirement lifestyle is within reach.

 All 20 Cities Ranked for Retirees